DormanLab/AmpliCI/README.md

 ## **Chimera Detection** <a name="chimera" />

-Our outputted FASTA file is in acceptable format to input into the [uchime3_denovo](https://www.drive5.com/usearch/manual/cmd_uchime3_denovo.html) method implemented in [usearch](https://drive5.com/usearch/).
+The AmpliCI-outputted FASTA file is in acceptable format to input into the [uchime3_denovo](https://www.drive5.com/usearch/manual/cmd_uchime3_denovo.html) method implemented in [usearch](https://drive5.com/usearch/).

 Haplotype sorting by abundance
 ```sh